DIYgod/RSSHub/website/docs/parameter.md

 ## Output Formats

-RSSHub conforms to RSS 2.0, Atom and JSON Feed Standard, simply append `.rss`, `.atom`, `.json`, or `.ums` to the end of the feed address to obtain the feed in corresponding format.
+RSSHub conforms to RSS 2.0, Atom, JSON Feed and RSS3 UMS Standard, simply append `.rss`, `.atom`, `.json`, or `.ums` to the end of the feed address to obtain the feed in corresponding format.
 The default output format is RSS 2.0.

 E.g.